JustinTArthur/vsfieldkit/docs/usage.rst

         Enumerations are available on the vsfieldkit top level module and the :py:class:`~vsfieldkit.ChromaSubsampleScanning` enum.

+    :param Factor attack_factor:
+        Amount by which to brighten lines that have been scanned in the current moment.
+Usually expressed as a
+        :py:class:`float`, :py:class:`~decimal.Decimal` or
+        :py:class:`~fractions.Fraction` where ``1`` means the newly
+        scanned line is not brightened, ``2`` means the line is doubled in brightness.

     :param Factor decay_factor:
         Amount by which to dim the lines scanned in the previous moment,